Apr 16, 2025 • Edit PDF

 Whether you’re a student or a professional, knowing how to annotate a PDF will help you save time and enhance productivity.
-So, in today’s article, we’ll discuss the different types of annotations you can make and outline the step-by-step process for annotating PDF files.
+So, in today’s article, we’ll discuss the different types of annotations you can make and outline the best way to annotate PDF files.

 Let’s start!